tuwien-csd/fundify/CONTRIBUTING.md

 - Provide as much context as you can about what you’re running into.

 ## I Want To Contribute
+Work in Progress

 ### Reporting Bugs
 #### Before Submitting a Bug Report

 A good bug report shouldn’t leave others needing to chase you up for more information.
 Therefore, we ask you to investigate carefully, collect information and describe the issue in detail in your report.
-Please complete the following steps in advance to help us fix any potential bug as fast as possible.

-- Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions (Make sure that you have read the documentation).
-- Collect information about the bug:
-  - Stack trace (Traceback)
-  - Possibly your input and the output
-  - Can you reliably reproduce the issue?

 #### How Do I Submit a Good Bug Report?